Physical 28 Nov - 2 Dec 2021

 (Dance Educator and Choreographer)

-Peter is Senior Specialist (Dance), at the Ministry of Education (Singapore) and founder of The Presence Project, a versatile contemporary dance ensemble that performs work by a range of choreographers.
-He has led performance projects, seminars and workshops for both professional dancers and dance students in Singapore and abroad.
+Peter is founder of The Presence Project Dance Company, a contemporary dance ensemble for those aged 16 to 21.
+A dance graduate from Roehampton University and Trinity Laban Conservatoire of Music and Dance, Peter has led performance projects, seminars and workshops for both professional dancers and dance students in Singapore and abroad.

-In Singapore, Peter has presented lectures or dance work under the Ministry of Education, National Institute of Education, LASALLE College of the Arts, Nanyang Academy of Fine Arts, M1 CONTACT Contemporary Dance Festival and more.
+In Singapore, as dance educator and choreographer, Peter has presented lectures or dance work under the Ministry of Education, National Institute of Education, LASALLE College of the Arts, Nanyang Academy of Fine Arts, M1 CONTACT Contemporary Dance Festival and more.
 He has also guest taught in programmes by professional dance companies.
 At the inaugural International Ballet Grand Prix Singapore (2019), he was conference moderator and speaker.

-Overseas, Peter has presented in Hong Kong, Taiwan, New Zealand, London, Canada, Seoul, Minneapolis, Los Angeles and Melbourne.
-His work was performed in platforms at the Trinity Laban Conservatoire of Music and Dance, Hong Kong Academy for Performing Arts, World Dance Alliance Global Dance Summit (Canada), Victorian College of the Arts (Melbourne) and the Australian Youth Dance Festival.
-His latest work will be shown in December at the World Dance Alliance Asia Pacific Conference (Taiwan).
+Overseas, Peter has presented dance in Hong Kong, Taiwan, New Zealand, London, Canada, Seoul, United States and Melbourne.
+He recently spoke and staged works at the Trinity Laban Conservatoire of Music and Dance, Hong Kong Academy for Performing Arts, World Dance Alliance Global Dance Summit (Canada), Victorian College of the Arts (Melbourne), the Australian Youth Dance Festival and the World Dance Alliance Asia Pacific Conference (Taiwan).